falvarezb/smallapps/floatingpoint/readme.md

 # About

-Implementation of the [IEEE 754]((https://en.wikipedia.org/wiki/IEEE_754-1985)) standard to convert floating-point numbers between their binary and decimal representations.

-The implementation covers [single](https://en.wikipedia.org/wiki/Single-precision_floating-point_format) and [double-precision](https://en.wikipedia.org/wiki/Double-precision_floating-point_format) formats.

-Python's own _float_ data type represents numbers as double-precision floating points.
-To get around this limitation, some functions in this module make use of the [mpmath](https://mpmath.org) arbitrary-precision library.
+Functions to manipulate the binary and decimal representations of floating-point numbers according to the [IEEE 754]((https://en.wikipedia.org/wiki/IEEE_754-1985)) standard.

-### Rule "round to nearest, ties to even"
+## Rule "round to nearest, ties to even"

-This rule is the standard method to round floating-point numbers to be represented as IEEE 754 single/double-precision binary numbers.
+This rule is IEEE 754's standard method to round floating-point numbers.

-The algorithm to apply this rule is:
+Algorithm to apply this rule to binary numbers:

 - If the digit following the rounding position is 0, round down (truncate).
 - If the digit following the rounding position is 1 and all of the following digits are 0, apply the tie-breaking rule: